Ich Muss! The 6 German Modal Verbs You Need to Know Now

-But do you know how to say you want or like something?
+Do you know how to say you want or like something?
 If you aren’t sure, than you’ve come to the right place!

 Let’s learn the proper ways to express desire and ask for permission, with German modal verbs!